yamaga-shu/yamaga-shu/README.md

 - Domain-Driven Design (DDD)
 - Learning Rust and low-latency systems
 - Private networking (e.g., WireGuard with Raspberry Pi)
+- Kubernetes on cloud (cluster design, deployment, and monitoring)

 If you're working on something interesting or want to collaborate, feel free to reach out!